braddmg/Metagenomics/README.md

 # Metagenomics
-Pipeline for metagnomic analyses of water samples
+Pipeline for metagenomic analyses of water samples

 ## Quality control
 First step is to remove wuality control reads.
 For this we used fastp.